 External USB Modem hardware

 Apple used to sell an external usb modem for MacBook and iMac hardware.
 Apparently Apple concluded there’s no market for selling USB modems, because their online store no longer carries them.
-You will need to purchase a USB modem from a third-party vendor, like the U.S. Robotics 56K USB Modem available from Amazon.
+You will need to purchase a USB modem from a third-party vendor.
+Amazon keeps a wide variety of USB and USB C modems in stock.
 Once you have the USB modem hardware, you also need software to make it work.